dasch-swiss/dsp-api/docs/05-internals/design/api-v2/gravsearch.md

 The code that converts Gravserch queries into SPARQL queries, and processes the query results, needs to know the types of the entities that are used in the input query.
-As explained in
-@ref:[Type Inference](../../../03-apis/api-v2/query-language.md#type-inference), these types can be inferred, or they can be specified in the query using type annotations.
+As explained in [Type Inference](../../../03-apis/api-v2/query-language.md#type-inference), these types can be inferred, or they can be specified in the query using type annotations.

 Type inspection is implemented in the package `org.knora.webapi.responders.v2.search.gravsearch.types`.